Did you know that the horse evolved in North America?

 Interpretive programs include Hagerman Fossil Beds NM and Paleontologist Junior Ranger programs, paleo porch programs, Junior Paleo Camp, and Oregon Trail living history programs.

-Come explore our Visitor Center with the Discovery Center, fossil displays, introductory DVD and learn more about our fascinating fossil park and the Oregon Trail!
+Come explore our Visitor Center with the Discovery Center, fossil displays and introductory DVD.
+Learn more about our fascinating fossil park and the Oregon Trail!